Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Introduction

 In the recently published National Surgical Adjuvant Breast and Bowel Project (NSABP) B-40 trial, patients with operable human epidermal growth factor receptor 2 (HER2)-negative breast cancer were randomly assigned to receive or not to receive bevacizumab along with their neoadjuvant chemotherapy regimens \citep{bear2012bevacizumab}.
-The addition of bevacizumab significantly increased the rate of pCR (28.2\% without bevacizumab vs. 34.5\% with bevacizumab, p-value $=0.02$).
-In terms of the long-term outcomes, patients on bevacizumab showed improvements in EFS and OS compared to the control patients (EFS: hazard ratio 0.80, p-value $=0.06$; OS: hazard ratio 0.65, p-value $=0.004$) \citep{bear2015neoadjuvant}.
+The addition of bevacizumab significantly increased the rate of pCR.
+In terms of the long-term outcomes, patients on bevacizumab showed improvements in event-free survival (EFS) and overall survival (OS) compared to the control patients \citep{bear2015neoadjuvant}.
 Some investigators are interested in the comparison of survival between pCR patients in the treatment group and pCR patients in the control group.
 Such comparison, however, is problematic because these two groups of pCR patients are different and any direct comparison between them lacks causal interpretation.

+Under the counterfactual framework \citep{rubin1974estimating}, potentially a patient has a pCR status after taking the control regimen and a pCR status after taking the treatment.
+Similarly, one can define counterfactual outcomes and causal effects in survival status (0/1) after a certain time period such as three years.
+The principal stratum framework proposed by \cite{frangakis2002principal} can be used to describe causal effect in long-term outcomes (such as EFS) with an intermediate outcome (such as pCR) involved.
+Each principal stratum consists of subjects with the same pair of potential pCR status: the pCR status under the control regimen and the pCR status under the treatment regimen.
+One can then define the causal effect of treatment in EFS on each principal stratum.

+Here we propose a method to identify and estimate principal stratum causal effects for a binary outcome and later extend our method for censored outcome data.
+The causal estimand of interest is the treatment efficacy in 3-year EFS and OS among patients who would achieve pCR under chemotherapy plus bevacizumab as in our motivating study, the NSABP B-40 trial.
+A model of counterfactual outcome given the observed data is imposed.
+Using some probabilistic arguments, we connect the model parameters with quantities that can be empirically estimated from the observed data.
+The resulting equations allow us to estimate the model parameters and subsequently the causal estimand of interest, and resolve the identifiability issue.

+Our paper is organized as follows.
+Section~\ref{s:related} presents related work in principal stratum causal effects.
+Section~\ref{s:method} introduces the standard data settings, causal estimands of interest, and a regression model in the context of a randomized neoadjuvant trial.
+In Section~\ref{ss:estimation}, we provide key assumptions for identification of the causal estimand and introduce the proposed method.
+In Section~\ref{s:sim}, we conduct a simulation study to assess the performance of our method in terms of bias and coverage of bootstrap confidence intervals.
+In Section~\ref{appb40}, we apply the proposed method to the motivating NSABP B-40 study.
+We conclude with a discussion of the proposed method and future work in Section~\ref{s:discuss}.